Overview — November 2025

 Frequently Asked Questions

-Yes, the median days on market dropped from 168 last year to around 99, showing homes are moving quicker.
+Yes.
+Median days on market dropped from about 168 days last year to about 99 days, so properly priced homes are moving faster.